UGoyal09/TeamCoda/README.md

 npm test
 ```

-### Comments
+## Comments
 - The code quality is measured using SonarLint's recommendations.
 As its extension been installed on the VSCode while developing.
 - For testing the APIS the JEST framework is been used.
-- For the testing the APIs Postman is been used.
+- For the running the APIs Postman is been used.

 >Utkarsh Goyal